wingbackapp/kind/doc/a-kind-introduction.md

 When you use this kind of struct in the Rust ecosystem, you usually need to implement a few standard traits, like `PartialEq` and `Eq`, `Hash`, `PartialOrd` and `Ord`, `Debug`.
 Kind comes with those implementations.

-We also support the cases when you want the user to pass an id but it could be of any kind among a selection.
+We also support the cases when you want the user to pass an id, but it could be of any kind among a selection.
 For example your REST API lets you link two objects, but they may be customers, plans, payments, invoices, etc.

 Kind made it possible at wingback, and for our API users, to have safe and clear identifiers.